Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

     library(igraph)
     cluster_optimal(make_graph("Zachary"))

-If GLPK is not avilable, one gets:
+If GLPK is not available, one gets:

     Error in cluster_optimal(make_graph("Zachary")) :
       At optimal_modularity.c:84 : GLPK is not available, Unimplemented function call